โŒจ๏ธAP Computer Science Principles

 Mesh Topology

-• Every device interconnects with multiple (or all) other devices—if one path fails, data automatically routes through an alternative connection
+• Every device interconnects with multiple (or all) other devices.
+If one path fails, data automatically routes through an alternative connection.

-• Full mesh vs. partial mesh—full mesh connects every device to every other (expensive), while partial mesh strategically places redundant links where they matter most
+• Full mesh vs. partial mesh.
+In a full mesh, every device connects to every other device.
+With nn devices, that requires n(nโˆ’1)2\frac{n(n-1)}{2} connections, which gets expensive fast.
+Partial mesh strategically places redundant links only where they matter most, keeping costs manageable while still providing fault tolerance.

 Hybrid Topology